How to keep remote employees engaged in 2022

 7. Help employees to stay socially connected, virtually

-Employees working from home may feel isolated, lonely and detached from colleagues.
-It’s harder to bounce ideas around and get different perspectives remotely, and company culture is difficult to maintain without those casual, sociable ‘water cooler’ interactions that help a team gel.
+Employees working from home may feel isolated, lonely, and detached from colleagues.
+It’s harder to engage remote employees by bouncing ideas around and getting different perspectives remotely.
+And company culture is difficult to maintain without those casual, sociable ‘water cooler’ interactions that help a team gel.

-In addition, because much of human interaction is through body language, remote workers miss out on non-verbal communication when they don’t see colleagues, and may misinterpret message tone.
+In addition, because much of human interaction is through body language, people working remotely miss out on non-verbal communication when they don’t see colleagues, and may misinterpret message tone.
 How can you help your employees feel more connected?

 Investing in virtual social software can provide the platforms where conversations can happen.
 For example, try the following for casual hangouts: